vmikk/phylonext_manual/docs/usage.md

 The total number of CPUs allowed to use by PhyloNext can be adjusted with `-qs` parameter (by default, all available CPUs will be used).

+## Configuration and profiles

+!!! tip "Multiple configs"
+    When a pipeline is launched, Nextflow looks for configuration files (and profiles) in multiple locations.
+    The configs will be merged, and the settings in the config with higher priority will override the settings in the other configs.
+    If you want to ignore any default configuration files and use only the custom one, use the `-C your.config` option (please note that the `C` letter is capitalized).
+    For more details, see the [Configutation](https://www.nextflow.io/docs/latest/config.html#configuration) section in the Nextflow docs.

+## Parameter file

 It is possible to pass the pipeline parameters via YAML or JSON file, e.g.:
 ``` bash
 nextflow run vmikk/phylonext -r main -resume -params-file Mammals.yaml